 Holding a certification from an accredited school looks excellent on a resume and can improve one’s job outlook.

-The two main accrediting associations in the healthcare field are:
+The 2 main accrediting associations in the healthcare field are:

 - Accrediting Bureau of Health Education Schools (ABHES)

 - Commission on Accreditation of Allied Health Education Programs (CAAHEP)

 The certified medical administrative assistant exam is accredited by the National Healthcareer Association (NHA)

 To work as a medical administrative assistant, students need to choose a program that focuses on the administrative duties of a medical assistant in addition to the standard patient care skills needed to work in medical practices.